MariamCoder22/plasticwaste-audit-recycling/README.md

 This project is licensed under the MIT License.

 ---
-🚀 **Join us in revolutionizing waste management with AI & Blockchain!** 🌱
+🚀 **Join us in revolutionizing waste management with AI, Blockchain & Gamification!** 🌱